 The ACSM and the American Heart Association (AHA) have made recommendations for Physical Activity and Public Health, which provide an essential adjunct to the afore-mentioned manual in Physical Activity and Public Health -- A Recommendation from the Centers for Disease Control and Prevention and the American College of Sports Medicine, JAMA 02/01/1995; 273: 402-407 (accessed October 12, 2009).

-In other words, you could be into fitness for more than just looking good.
+In simple terms, you could be into fitness for more than just getting into great shape.